Updated: 28 Feb 2025

 Overview

 Technical Analysis for intraday trading is one of the basic approaches to help you choose the planning of ventures.
 Basically, users can use the intraday or end-of-day pricing data to generate charts such as the CandleStick.
-They can then review the stock price' trend and make decisions using their own method or algorithm.
-Typically, Refinitiv Workspace and Eikon Desktop users also provide access to this information, and it also provides a user interface to display multiple types of Charts.
+And then, they can review the stock price' trend and make decisions using their own mehtod or algorithm.
+Typically, LSEG Workspace and Eikon Desktop users also provide access to this information, and it also provides a user interface to display multiple types of Charts.

-To support the requirement client can use REST API provided by Refinitiv Data Platform (RDP) that basically provides simple web-based API access to a broad range of content provided by Refinitiv.
+To support the requirement client can use REST API provided by Data Platform that basically provides simple web-based API access to a broad range of content provided by LSEG.
 It can retrieve data such as News, ESG, Symbology, Streaming Price, and Historical Pricing.
 Users can get the intraday from the Historical Pricing service and then pass the data to any libraries that provided functionality to generate Charts.
-To help API users access RDP content easier, Refinitiv also provides the Refinitiv Data Platform (RDP) Libraries that provide a set of uniform interfaces providing the developer access to the Refinitiv Data Platform.
-We are currently providing an RDP Library for Python and .NET users.
-A general user and data scientists can leverage the library's functionality to retrieve data from the service, which basically provides the original response message from the RDP service in JSON tabular format.
-The RDP Library for Python will then convert the JSON tabular format to the pandas dataframe so that the user does not need to handle a JSON message and convert it manually.
-The user can use the dataframe with libraries such as the mathplotlib and mplfinance library to display the Charts.
+To help API users access content easier, LSEG also provides the LSEG Data Platform Libraries that provide a set of uniform interfaces providing the developer access to the Data Platform.
+We are currently providing an LSEG Data Platform Libraries for Python, TypeScript and .NET users.
+A general user and data scientists can leverage the library's functionality to retrieve data from the service, which basically provides the original response message from the service in JSON tabular format.
+The LSEG Data Library for Python will then convert the JSON tabular format to the pandas dataframe so that the user does not need to handle a JSON message and convert it manually.
+The user can use the dataframe with libraries such as mathplotlib and mplfinance to display the Charts.

-In this example, I will show you how to use RDP Library for Python, request the intraday data from the Historical Pricing service, and then generate basic charts such as the Candle Stick and OHLC charts.
-Basically, the Japanese candlestick chart is commonly used to illustrate movements in a financial instrument's price over time.
+In this example, I will show you how to use the LSEG Data Library for Python, request the intraday data from the Historical Pricing service, and then generate basic charts such as the Candle Stick charts.
+Basically, the Japanese candlestick chart commonly used to illustrate movements in the price of a financial instrument over time.
 It's popular in finance, and some technical analysis strategies use them to make trading decisions, depending on the candles' shape, color, and position.

 Prerequisites

-Follow instructions from Quick Start Guide to install RDP Library for python.
+Follow instructions from Quick Start Guide to install LSEG Data Library for python.

 Ensure that you have the following additional python libraries.